HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Simulated Environment Details

 \subsection{Observation Space}

-The observation space for the robot state (joint positions and velocities) comprises $151$ dimensions, with $49$ dimensions representing the humanoid robot body and $51$ dimensions representing each hand.
+The observation space for the benchmarked H1 robot state (joint positions and velocities) comprises $151$ dimensions, with $51$ dimensions representing the humanoid robot body and $50$ dimensions representing each hand. \Cref{tab:add_robot_spec} summarizes observation spaces for other robotic configurations supported in HumanoidBench.
 The observation space can also include environment states for tasks interacting with objects, as described in detail in \Cref{sec:environment_details:task_specification}.